heistp/l4s-tests/README.tpl.md

 CUBIC and Prague, with and without Skype competition.
-While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2 when Skype is in the L queue, and also some utilization with Skype is in the C queue.
+While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2 when Skype is in the L queue, and also, to a lesser extent, when Skype traffic is in the C queue.

 *Important Note:* There was a mistake in the test configuration that placed UDP packets with length > 1024 in the L queue, instead of UDP packets with port >